jakekeeys/shinobi-tensorflow/DEVELOPMENT.md

 ```
 Then cd into either the "Shinobi" or "ShinobiCE" directory.

+Make sure to add your fork as a remote so you can send Merge requests

 Grabbing packages
 -----------------
 To install the required Node packages you need to install them with NPM: